-Skin cancer is the most common type of cancer worldwide.
-Possible risk factors include exposure to sunlight or UV radiation (e.g., tanning beds), viral infection (e.g., HPV), fair skin type, presence of large numbers or certain types of nevi (moles), exposure to arsenic, immunosuppression, certain genetic conditions (e.g., xeroderma pigmentosum), and family history of skin cancer.
+Skin cancer is one of the most common types of cancer worldwide.
+Possible risk factors include exposure to sunlight or ultravoilet (UV) radiation (e.g., tanning beds), other environmental exposures (e.g., arsenic), viral infection (e.g., HPV), fair skin type, presence of large numbers or certain types of nevi (moles), immunosuppression, certain genetic conditions (e.g., xeroderma pigmentosum), and family history of skin cancer.

 A malignant tumor arising from pigment-producing melanocytes found in the skin, eye, and central nervous system.
 Several variants exist.
 Typically presents as a deeply pigmented skin lesion that is new or changing in size, shape, or color.
-Melanoma is most common at body sites that have received intense, intermittent sun/UV exposure (e.g., on the back in men and the legs in women whose sun exposure is limited to vacations).
-This is in contrast to basal cell carcinoma and squamous cell carcinoma.
+Unlike basal cell carcinoma and squamous cell carcinoma, melanoma is most common at body sites that have received intense, intermittent sun/UV exposure.
+Lesions are more common on the trunk in men and on the legs and feet in women.
 Tanning beds and sun lamps have been positively correlated with melanoma.
 The likelihood of metastatic disease as a complication is high, and in young adults melanoma is a common cause of cancer-related death.

 Heterogeneous group of uncommon disorders characterized by clonal accumulation of T lymphocytes primarily or exclusively in the skin.
 Mycosis fungoides and its leukemic variant, Sézary syndrome, are the most common subtypes.
 Establishing a diagnosis is often difficult, as the disease can manifest in a number of different ways, including flat patches, raised plaques, large tumors, and/or marked erythroderma (intense and widespread reddening of the skin).
-Diagnosis is based on clinical findings, skin biopsy, and laboratory blood tests, and usually requires specialist expertise.
-Early-stage disease is usually managed with skin-directed therapy (topical medications, phototherapy, and localized radiation therapy).
-If skin disease is extensive or refractory, or the patient presents with advanced disease, systemic therapies are often necessary (chemotherapy, biologic or immunologic therapy, photopheresis).
-Clinical trials may be considered in early and advanced disease if the patient is a suitable candidate.
-The choice of skin-directed therapy or systemic treatment is usually dependent on both doctor and patient preference, as no one treatment option has been shown to be superior to another.
+Diagnosis is based on clinical findings, skin biopsy (specimens should be sent for histology, immunophenotyping, and molecular studies), and laboratory blood tests, and usually requires specialist expertise.

-Lesions are skin-colored, yellowish or erythematous, ill-defined, irregularly shaped, small scaly macules or plaques localized in sun-exposed areas of the body (e.g., face, lower lip, dorsum of the hands, forearms, bald areas of the scalp, and ears).
+Lesions are skin-colored, yellowish, or erythematous, ill-defined, irregularly shaped, small, scaly macules or plaques localized in sun-exposed areas of the body (e.g., forehead, lower lip, dorsum of the hands, forearms, bald areas of the scalp, and ears).
 Typically, they occur in middle-aged or older men with light-colored skin and a history of chronic sun exposure.
-Has the potential to progress into an invasive squamous cell carcinoma (SCC).
+It has the potential to progress into an invasive squamous cell carcinoma (SCC).
 The risk of progression to SCC has been calculated to be between 0.025% and 16% per year.
 Although diagnosed clinically, a biopsy may help to rule out SCC.